Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \begin{remark} There is another obstruction, called the \emph{Bertin obstruction} (\cite{Be:ol}), that we do not discuss here.
 It was proven in \cite{CGH:ll} to be strictly weaker than the KGB obstruction. \end{remark}

-\begin{remark} There is yet another obstruction, called the \emph{Hurwitz tree obstruction}, discovered by Brewis and Wewers (\cite{BW:ll}).
+\begin{remark} There is yet another obstruction, called the \emph{Hurwitz tree obstruction}, discovered by Brewis and Wewers (\cite{BrewisWewers}).
 We do not describe it here, but we note that it applies to the groups $Q_{2^m}$ from Theorem \ref{aTKGB}.
 That is, there exist $Q_{2^m}$-extensions with non-vanishing Hurwitz tree obstruction. \end{remark}

+\begin{remark} According to Theorem \ref{aTKGB}, the quaternion group $Q_8$ is \emph{not} a KGB group for $p=2$.
+However, it is a so-called ``almost KGB group" (\cite{CGH:ll}), which means that all $Q_8$-extensions have vanishing KGB obstruction as long as the smallest positive ramification jump is sufficiently large.
+It is open whether $Q_8$ (and, indeed $Q_{2^m}$ for $m \geq 4$) is an ``almost local Oort group."
+That is, we do not know whether all $Q_{2^m}$-extensions with sufficiently large smallest ramification jump lift to characteristic zero for $m \geq 3$. \end{remark}

 From Theorem \ref{aTKGB} and Remark \ref{aRhurwitz}, we see that the only possible local Oort groups are cyclic groups, dihedral groups $D_{p^n}$, and $A_4$ in characteristic $2$.
-Of these, the only ones whose ``local Oort status" is still unknown are the dihedral groups $D_{p^n}$ when $n > 1$, the others being known to be local Oort groups.
+Of these, all are known to be local Oort groups except for the groups $D_{p^n}$ when $n > 1$ (and in fact $D_4$ and $D_9$ are local Oort).